 Early Origins of the Copynger family

 The surname Copynger was first found in Suffolk where they held a family seat from very early times.
 Records from the year 1290 showed Greffrey Coppinger and Walter Coppinger in Waketown, Norfolk.
 Roger Coppinger of Waketun is listed in Norfolk in that same era, in the Rotuli Hundredorum.
 Other early records of the name include Seman Copinger, listed in the Subsidy Rolls of Suffolk in 1327; William Copenger listed in the Feet of Fines of Suffolk in 1383; and William Copynger, listed in the Feet of Fines of Essex in 1489.

-Important Dates for the Copynger family
+Early History of the Copynger family

 This web page shows only a small excerpt of our Copynger research.
 Another 180 words (13 lines of text) covering the years 1503, 1513, 1512, 1532, 1626, 1604, 1603, 1621, 1675, 1436, 1416, 1411, 1412, 1415, 1416, 1547, 1583, 1646, 1659, 1592, 1592, 1319 and 1797 are included under the topic Early Copynger History in all our PDF Extended History products and printed products wherever possible.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Coppinger, Coppenger, Copenger, Copinger, Coppynger, Copinsher and many more.

 Early Notables of the Copynger family (pre 1700)